rstemmer/musicdb/docs/source/usage/install.rst

 The music directory is the directory that contains the music files that will be managed, presented and streamed by MusicDB.

-It is mandatory for MusicDB to work correctly.
+**It is mandatory for MusicDB to work correctly.**

 Before you can start the MusicDB server, a music directory needs to be defined.
 This can be done in the :doc:`/basics/config` file that is placed at ``/etc/musicdb.ini``.
 In this file you need to set the music directory in the section->entry: ``[directories]->music``.
 The default directory is ``/var/music``.
-This directory can be empty but must be accessible by the MusicDB server.
+This directory can be empty but it must be accessible by the MusicDB server.
 The expected ownership is ``$username:musicdb`` with the permission ``rwxrwxr-x``.
 More details about the directories and files managed by MusicDB can be found in the :doc:`/basics/data` section of the documentation.